-It’s the area that we probably spend the most time in, and it’s a place that we can make a substantial positive environmental impact with small changes in the house.
-Find 14 easy ways to go green in the kitchen below.
+It’s one of the areas we spend the most time in and as such, it’s a place were we can make a big impact with only a few small habitual changes.

-- Use wax wraps instead of glad wrap
+- Use wax wraps instead of plastic wrap

-Replace plastic wrap (like glad wrap) with beeswax wraps.
 This is my favourite way to cover bowls of leftovers, blocks of cheese, and sandwiches.
 The warmth of your hands molds the cloth over the item and it seals within seconds.
-The beeswax makes the cloth slightly antibacterial, and it smells nice.
+Plus beeswax makes the cloth slightly antibacterial and smell nice.

-To reuse, wipe the beeswax using cool or lukewarm water and a gentle soap (hot water can melt the wax).
-They should last 6-12 months.
-Crumbly looking and well loved wraps can also be revived by following the steps in this video.
+They can be reused multiple times and last 6-12 months.
+Well loved wraps can also be revived by following the steps in this video.

 2. Use Tupperware and mason jars